marpith/Face-detection-and-Eye-detection-/README.md

 # Face-detection-and-Eye-detection-
-I developed face detection and Eye detection for existing data using open CV
+I developed face detection and Eye detection for existing data and  for real time data using open CV